Where the Peonies Are

 The McCulloughs, who own the farm with Josh's parents, Karl and Terri, grow 19 varieties of peonies for production.
 At the Opener, shoppers snack on doughnuts and assemble armfuls of frilly blush-pink orbs, ginormous classic whites, showy bubblegum-pink bombs, luxe bowl-shape corals and even the prize of many brides' Pinterest boards: the fragrant, heirloom ‘Sarah Bernhardt'.
 Every few years, Josh trials new varieties in his test plots.
 It's a slow process.
 Peony plants need three years to mature-but once they do, they often outlast their gardeners, surviving more than a century.

-“We love hearing customers’ peony stories from their grandmothers’ gardens and seeing them now snap pictures of their own kids with bouquets at our sale,” Lindsey says.
-It’s a rare opportunity.
-Red Twig Farms’ Peony Season Opener lasts just one day (May 26, 2018), a pop-up celebration as festive and fleeting as peonies themselves.
+"We love hearing customers' peony stories from their grandmothers' gardens and seeing them now snap pictures of their own kids with bouquets at our sale," Lindsey says.
+It's a rare opportunity.
+Red Twig Farms' Peony Season Opener lasts just one day in late May (sold out for 2019), a pop-up celebration as festive and fleeting as peonies themselves.

 Red Twig Farms sells 19 different peonies (and grows even more that aren't yet in production).
 The American Peony Society recognizes six broad categories: Single, Double, Semi-Double, Japanese, Anemone and Bomb Double.
 The terms refer to the arrangement and density of the petals.